 A longer and more waterproof coat is also a great item to include.

 5. TAILORED JACKETS

-A tailored jacket is a must have for the traveller with style.
-Try to select one that is a non crease fabric.
+A tailored jacket is a must-have for the traveler with style.
+Try to select one that is a non-crease fabric.

-Also a plain colour works best I think.
+Also, a plain color works best I think.
 Dress it up or down with jeans and trousers, or a skirt.

 6. SEMI SHEER JACKET